KeithIMyers/chromiumos-docs/simple_chrome_workflow.md

 1. [Local copy of the Chromium source code and depot_tools]
 2. USB flash drive 4 GB or larger (for example, a Sandisk Extreme USB 3.0)
-3. USB to Ethernet adapter
+3. USB to Gigabit Ethernet adapter

 Googlers: Chromestop has the hardware.